NateEag/how-i-code/drafts/program-correctness.rst

 if the desktop environment you're writing in has [programmatic tools for GUI introspection and manipulation](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/index.html#//apple_ref/doc/uid/TP40016239), you can use them to implement a decent range of functional tests.
+You can often find these tools by looking for accessibility APIs, as automated GUI testing and accessibility tools share the exact same needs.

 I have some notes in drafts/testing.txt that should be merged into here.